raivatshah/CS2100/revision.md

 **C Pointers**

 A variable in C is essentially a location in memory that holds a value.
 Each location has a unique address and locations are arranged consecutively (recall memory is a long 1D array).
-Compiler handles laying out of variables.
+Compiler handles laying out of variables in the 1D array.

 `int x = 123` &rarr; name = x, content = 123, address = 0x4096034A (example)